Intelligentcontract allows you to amend the format of any notification (issued as an email) that is sent from your account.

 - Account Placeholders

-The [Account] related placeholders such as Company Name, User Name, are always displayed, as are Current Date and Time which are at the bottom of the list.
+The [Account] related placeholders such as Company Name and User Name are always displayed; as are the Current Date and Time, which are at the bottom of the list.

 - Entity Label Placeholders

-The advantage to using these placeholders instead on typing the feature name in text is if the features name is changed then your template will automatically update also.
+The advantage to using these placeholders instead of typing the feature name in text is this; if the features name is changed, then your template will automatically update also.